StackVista/stackstate-docs/getting_started.md

 ## Telemetry inspector

-Both components and relations can have one or multiple telemetry streams.
+Both components and relations can have one or many telemetry streams.
 The most common type is a metric stream also known as time series.
 If you click on a metric stream, you can see the metric stream in a popup.

 ![Telemetry inspector](/.gitbook/assets/v51_component_details_inspect_metric_stream.png)